jaanli/exploring_american_community_survey_data/prompts/exploring-new-york-city.md

 TRICARE coverage given through the eligibility coverage edit
 ```

-We are also able to make use of the housing unit-level variables here:
+We are also able to make use of the household unit-level variables here:
 ```
 Record Type
 Housing unit/GQ person serial number